FaheemKRahman/faheemkrahman/README.md

 # Hi there, I'm Faheem!

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a current MSc Cyber Security student with a profound interest in technology and a dedication to solving complex problems.
 I possess experience in areas such as network penetration testing and networking security and I have applied this in numerous projects.

 ## Motivation